Jump to content

 • In-Game Bonus: Provides +2 Misc to Survival checks when lost or navigating on a celestial body that has a magnetosphere.

-• In-Game Bonuses: When using Rope/Duracable to assist climbing the climbing speed is doubled and the Character gains advantage for any checks for possibly falling.
+• In-Game Bonuses: When using Rope/Duracable to assist climbing, the climbing speed is doubled, and the Character gains advantage for any checks for possibly falling.

-Rural Map: A larger less detailed map that helps show points of interest and explain where one is when not near a city.
+Rural Map: A larger, less detailed map that helps show points of interest and explain where one is when not near a city.
 Most planets will require multiple maps in order to cover the whole thing.
 Visiting points of interest can also provide additional bonuses to Knowledge checks.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating the city the map is for.
 No additional Up Tech or masterworked bonuses.